bitpay/bitcore/README.md

 Wallet Joined!
 ```

-Note that the scripts created two files named `oneWallet.dat` and `twoWallet.dat`.
-With these files you can get status, generate addresses, to send transactions, etc.
+Note that the scripts created two files named `irene.dat` and `thomas.dat`.
+With these files you can get status, generate addresses, create proposals, sign transactions, etc.

 ## API Client